fazpass/fia-documentation/README.Android.md

 # FIA Documentation (Android)

-Documentation on how to use FIA SDK.
+Documentation on how to use FIA Android SDK.

 # Installation